Blue Line (Lagos Transit): Planned route

 The Blue Line will run 27 km from Okokomaiko to Lagos Marina, with 13 stations and an end-to-end journey time of 35 minutes.
 The entire Blue Line will operate over a secure and exclusive right-of-way, with no level crossings and no uncontrolled access by pedestrians or vehicles.
 The route will run on the surface in the central reservation of the Lagos-Badagry Expressway between Igbo-Elerin Road (Okokomaiko) and Iganmu.
-The line will then be elevated from Iganmu along the south side of the expressway passing the junction with Eric Moore Road, crossing just south of the National Theatre to Iddo, then south to Lagos Island with a terminal at Marina.
+The line will then be elevated from Iganmu along the south side of the expressway passing the junction with Eric Moore Road, crossing just south of the National Theatre to Iddo, then south to Lagos Island with a terminal at Marina connecting with the Red Line.
 A Maintenance and Storage Facility (MSF) will be constructed at Okokomaiko, with a track connection from the Blue Line to the depot.

 Phase I

-The first phase was opened on 21 December 2022.
-However passenger operation hasn't started yet and passenger operation is planned to start in Spring 2023.
-This phase travels 13 km from Lagos Marina to Mile 2.
+The first phase was opened for testing on 21 December 2022.
+This phase travels 13 km from Lagos Marina to Mile 2 interchanging with the Red and Green Lines.
 The 5 stations being opened are: Lagos Marina, National Theatre, Orile Iganmu, Suru Alaba, Mile 2.
-The line is undergoing testing during December 2022 and January 2023 before opening to passengers.
+The line was undergoing testing during December 2022 and January 2023 before opening to passengers on 4 September, 2023.

 Phase II

-Construction of the second phase, from Mile 2 to Okokomaiko, will commence after the first phase opens for passenger service.
-This is expected to be in the first quarter of 2023.
+Construction of the second phase, from Mile 2 to Okokomaiko, to connect it with the future Purple Line commenced after the first phase opened for passenger service.
+Construction of this project began in 2023 and is currently expected to be completed in 2027.